oarthurdev/os-autobackup/replit.md

 ## Project Overview
 A Python-based automated backup system for Ubuntu VPS servers with CLI and web dashboard interfaces.
 The system performs SSH-based backups, compresses them as ZIP files, and uploads them to Supabase Storage.
 Now features multi-host management through the web interface.

+**Important**: This system was originally designed to schedule complete and general backups of Linux VPS data structures.
+It can download and complete uploads from the "/" path (root) without issues, but when performing a general VPS backup, it should only backup necessary files from the VPS (excluding temporary files, caches, and system-specific directories).

 ## Architecture
 - **Backend**: Flask web server
 - **Database**: SQLite for backup history, logs, SSH host management, and schedules